Kahwa Recipe (Kashmiri Kahwa Tea)

 This post may contain affiliate links.
 Please read our privacy policy.

-Kahwa is a traditional Kashmiri tea flavored with cinnamon, cardamom, and saffron.
-It is a great drink to sip on cold winter days but can be had throughout the year.
+Kashmiri Kahwa is a traditional green tea infused with saffron, cardamom, cinnamon, and almonds.
+It’s light, aromatic, and deeply rooted in Kashmir’s culinary heritage.
+Kahwa is a great drink to sip on cold winter days, but it can be had throughout the year.
 Here is how to make it at home.

 Here are some more tea recipes that you may like: Lemongrass Chai, Sulaimani Chai, Pudina Chai, Irani Chai, and Turmeric Ginger Tea.

-Kehwa was traditionally prepared in a brass or copper kettle known as Samovar.
+Kehwa was traditionally prepared in a brass or copper kettle known as a Samovar.

 A samovar consists of a “fire container” running as a central cavity, in which live coals keep the chai perpetually hot.
-Around the fire container is a space for water to boil, and the chai leaves and other ingredients are mixed with the water.
-People in Kashmir make big batches of this tea drink and store it in a samovar.
+Around the fire, a container holds water for boiling, and the chai leaves and other ingredients are mixed into the water.
+People in Kashmir make large batches of this tea and store them in a samovar.
 The kahwah remains warm for many hours, and they keep sipping throughout the day.

-However, you can also make a perfect cup of kahwa in a regular saucepan as well.
+However, you can also make a perfect cup of kahwa in a regular saucepan.

 Ingredients

-Kahwa tastes the best when made using the Kashmiri variety of green tea.
-However, you can use any green tea leaves that are readily available to you.
+• Kashmiri green tea – Kahwa tastes the best when made using the Kashmiri variety of green tea.
+However, you can use any green tea leaves you have on hand.

-If you like your Kahwah to be a little sweet, add a little honey while it’s hot and mix it properly.
+• Honey – If you like your Kahwa a little sweet, add a little honey while it’s hot and mix it thoroughly.
+You can skip adding any sweetener if you just want to enjoy the original flavors.

 How To Make Kashmiri Kahwa